SovMax/VectorLib/README.md

 # VectorLib

-Adds the ability to work with vectors
+Library for working with vectors for VoxelEngine